JetBrains/intellij-sdk-docs/topics/ui/text/capitalization.md

 ## Title

-<note>The current Windows guidelines use sentence capitalization for actions.
+> The current Windows guidelines use sentence capitalization for actions.
 Some Microsoft products still title-capitalize actions according to the previous guidelines. macOS also title-capitalizes actions.
-Since IntelliJ IDEs are cross-platform, we use title capitalization as well.</note>
+Since IntelliJ IDEs are cross-platform, we use title capitalization as well.
+>
+{style="note"}

 Use for:
 * Actions in buttons, menus and tooltips
 * Headers in tables, popups, message boxes and dialogs
 * Headers of UI control groups

 Do **not** use for:
 * Actions in links
 * Actions in the popup on Alt+Enter: quick-fixes, intention actions and others
 * Headers in notifications